 Edited Volumes

 Zahler, S. L., Long, A. Y. & Linford, B. (Eds.)
-[Under contract].
+(2023).
 Study abroad and the second language acquisition of sociolinguistic variation in Spanish.
+In Issues in Hispanic and Lusophone Linguistics Series.
+John Benjamins. doi.org/10.1075/ihll.37

 Journal articles